chakrits/Practice/knowledge/Postman/readme.md

 *** Make sure to import the moment.js library and it's dependencies before running the code.

-# How to set text to json
+# How to set text to json?
 To set text to a JSON object,it need to create an object in JavaScript and assign values to its properties by using JSON.stringify() method.

 **Here is an example:**